Fishbite/webAudio/README.md

 -- Musicians, to test the pants out of the app
--- Web Audio API folks who can contibute anything to this project -- and of course, JavaScript programmers in general are always welcome
+-- Web Audio API folks who can contibute anything to this project -- and of course, JavaScript programmers in general are always welcome -- general public for feedback on the app

 ## Open Source